vitaly-t/pg-promise/README.md

 * [RSVP] - doesn't have `done()`, use `finally/catch` instead
 * [Lie] - doesn't have `done()`.

-If you pass in a library doesn't implement a recognizable promise signature, **pg-promise** will throw error `Invalid promise library specified.` during initialization.
+If you pass in a library that doesn't implement a recognizable promise signature, **pg-promise** will throw error `Invalid promise library specified.` during initialization.

 For such libraries you can use [Promise Adapter] to make them compatible with **pg-promise**,